kkyon/botflow/README.rst

 #.
 Decouple data and functionality
 #.
 Easy to reuse

 Botflow provides pipe and route.
-It makes data-driven programming and powerful data flow processes easier.
+It makes dataflow programming and powerful data flow processes easier.

 Botflow is...